 Notwithstanding this document, you have the right to make medical and other health care decisions for yourself so long as you can give informed consent with respect to the particular decision.
+In addition, no treatment may be given to you over your objection at the time, and health care necessary to keep you alive may not be stopped or withheld if you object at the time.

-This document gives your agent authority to request, to consent to, or withdraw consent for any care, treatment, service, or procedure to maintain, diagnose, or treat a physical or mental condition.
+This document gives your agent authority to consent, to refuse to consent, or to withdraw consent to any care, treatment, service, or procedure to maintain, diagnose, or treat a physical or mental condition.
 This power is subject to any statement of your desires and any limitations that you include in this document.
 You may state in this document any types of treatment that you do not desire.
-In addition, a court can take away the power of your agent to make health care decisions for you if your agent authorizes anything is illegal, acts contrary to your known desires, or where your desires are not known, does anything that is clearly contrary to your best interest.
+In addition, a court can take away the power of your agent to make health care decisions for you if your agent:

+- (1) authorizes anything is illegal, - (2) acts contrary to your known desires, or - (3) where your desires are not known, does anything that is clearly contrary to your best interests.

 Unless you specify a specific period, this power will exist until you revoke it.
-Your agent's power and authority ceases upon your death.
+Your agent's power and authority ceases upon your death except to inform your family or next of kin your desire, if any, to be an organ and tissue donor.